IHE/ITI.PIXm/input/pagecontent/volume-1.md

   - [Patient Identity Cross-reference Query [ITI-83]](ITI-83.html)
   - [Patient Identity Feed FHIR [ITI-104]](ITI-104.html)

-Figure below shows the actors directly involved in the PIXm Profile and the relevant transactions between them.
+The figure below shows the actors directly involved in the PIXm Profile and the relevant transactions between them.

 <div>
 {%include ActorsAndTransactions.svg%}
 </div>
 <div style="clear: left" />
-**Figure: 41.1-1: PIXm Actor Diagram**
+**Figure: 1:41.1.1-1: PIXm Actor Diagram**

-Table 41.1-1 lists the transactions for each actor directly involved in the PIXm Profile.
+Table 1:41.1.1-1 lists the transactions for each actor directly involved in the PIXm Profile.
 To claim compliance with this
 profile, an actor shall support all required transactions (labeled "R") and may support the optional transactions (labeled "O").

-**Table 41.1-1: PIXm Profile - Actors and Transactions**
+**Table 1:41.1.1-1: PIXm Profile - Actors and Transactions**

 <table class="grid">